zotero/publications/CONTRIBUTING.md

 Tests
 --------------

-The following command will execute all tests in a real browser (Chrome/Chromium by default):
+The following command will execute all tests in a real browser (Chrome/Chromium by default) using [Karma](http://karma-runner.github.io):

     npm test